mandala. has an inspiring story to tell...

 It began when Abe Azab met Morgan Fasanelli at Kennedy High in Waterbury, Connecticut.
 They soon discovered that by using music as an outlet for the situations they faced in their own lives, they could create a musical experience that would resonate with listeners from all backgrounds.

-Obstacles continued to challange the success of mandala, such as vehicles failing while on tour, overcoming mental health battles, toxic relationships, death of family members, and eventually the respectable resignation of Chris Desiderio.
-After some time, the group eventually found a worthy replacement in Pat Mulholland, who immediatley demonstrated the skills and willpower necessary to complete the foundation of the modern mandala.
+Obstacles continued to challenge the success of mandala, such as vehicles failing while on tour, overcoming mental health battles, toxic relationships, death of family members, and eventually the respectable resignation of yet another batch of members.

 Together, they are on a mission to create an experience through their music by telling their story.